SMcQueen2023/skills-github-pages/experience.md

 <section class="page-intro">
 	<p class="intro-label">Experience</p>
-	<h1>I build reporting and analytics environments that are easier to trust, easier to operate, and more useful to senior decision-makers.</h1>
+	<h1>I build reporting and analytics environments that are easier to trust, operate, and use for senior decision-makers.</h1>
-	<p>My experience is strongest in enterprise settings where modernization, executive reporting, continuity, and controls-minded delivery all matter at the same time.
+	<p>My experience is strongest in enterprise settings where modernization, executive reporting, continuity, and controls-minded delivery matter at the same time.
 The common pattern is clear: I improve how analytics work gets defined, delivered, and relied on.</p>
 </section>

 <section class="section-block">